 |Sodium||170 mg||7% DV|

 I believe TB12 Sports is using the old version of the Supplement Facts label.
-This is evidenced from the smaller font size used for calories and the lack of information for Added Sugars.
+This is evidenced by the smaller font size used for calories and the lack of information for Added Sugars.
 There is now a Daily Value for added sugars but this info is missing too.
 Information on potassium and vitamin D is also missing.
 I'm sure eventually the labeling will be updated as more companies adopt the standard.

 As can be seen from the table above, each scoop (22 grams) of TB12 powder contains 20 grams of whey protein.
 To put things in perspective, there are 28 grams in 1 ounce so it's giving you a little bit less than an ounce of protein.
 By providing 20 grams of protein per scoop, TB12 is in line with many other protein powders.

 The label also mentions each scoop has 2.5 grams of leucine.
 Leucine is one of the branch chain amino acids (BCAAs) along with valine and isoleucine.
 Leucine is a popular amino acid due to evidence it might improve muscle protein synthesis (muscle growth).
 The amount of leucine – 2.5 grams per scoop – is a respectable amount and within the “leucine threshold”, that is, the idea that older men might need more leucine (reach a threshold) to kick-start an anabolic effect.

-A possible downside to leucine is however, is that due to its anabolic effects, some have speculated it may also play a role in cancer development.
-More research is needed to better understand how leucine effects tumor growth.
+A possible downside to leucine is, however, is that due to its anabolic effects, some have speculated it may also play a role in cancer development.
+More research is needed to better understand how leucine affects tumor growth.

 Who Makes TB12 Protein Powder?